GeekyAnts/native-base-docs/docs/GetStarted.md

 # Quick Setup

-To have [NativeBase](https://nativebase.io/) components running onto your native apps, all you need to do is, create a fresh [React Native](https://facebook.github.io/react-native/) project and install the NativeBase command line tools.
+To have [NativeBase](https://nativebase.io/) components running onto your native apps, all you need to do is, create a fresh [React Native](https://facebook.github.io/react-native/) project and install the NativeBase using *npm*.

 **System Requirements**
 * Globally installed [node](https://nodejs.org/en/) >= 6.0